-So far, the appearance of individual Bi-atoms in X-STM measurements on cleaved {110} surfaces of III-V semiconductors and the underlying contrast mechanism have not been properly addressed.
-This leads us first to a discussion of the most common Bi-related features, which are found in our X-STM measurements.
-For this purpose, QW 2 in sample B with an intended Bi concentration of 0.5~% is suited best.
-In QW 2 the Bi concentration is low enough to ensure that the Bi-atoms are well separated and high enough to ensure that enough of them appear in an atomically resolved X-STM image.
-Details of the investigated samples A and B and the growth conditions are given in section II of the paper and section I the supplementary material.
+So far, the appearance of individual Bi atoms in X-STM measurements on cleaved {110} surfaces of III-V semiconductors and the underlying contrast mechanism have not been properly addressed.
+This leads us first to a discussion of the most common Bi related features, which are found in our X-STM measurements.
+For this purpose, QW 2 in sample B with an intended Bi concentration of 0.5% is suited best.
+In QW 2, the Bi concentration is low enough to ensure that the Bi atoms are well separated and high enough to ensure that enough of them appear in an atomically resolved X-STM image.
+Details of the investigated samples A and B and the growth conditions are given in Sec.
+II of the paper and Sec.
+I of Ref.
+[15].
 Figure 1 shows atomically resolved filled state (a) and empty state (b) images of the same area of QW 2.
 Filled state and empty state imaging is essential to get a complete picture of the atomic structure of the Bi related features.
-Normally, empty group-III related states are addressed at positive sample voltage while at negative sample voltage contributions of the filled group-V related states are dominant.22 The blue background in Figure 1 corresponds, depending on the applied sample bias, to the corrugation of the P-atoms and In-atoms of the InP matrix.
-Also a few crystal defects, see white circles, are observed, which are further discussed in section IIIC.
-The various localized bright features, as highlighted by green, orange, and red circles, are related to three different classes (0, 1, 2) of isovalent Bi-atoms on substitutional P-sites (Bi_P).
-Classes (0, 1, 2) are on average found equally often in the X-STM measurements.
-This is further detailed in section III of the supplementary material.
-In the investigated samples, Bi is introduced under group-V rich MBE growth conditions.
-Under these circumstances, Bi is preferentially incorporated as an isovalent atom on group-V sites.9
+Normally, empty group-III related states are addressed at positive sample voltage while at negative sample voltage contributions of the filled group-V related states are dominant [23].
+The blue background in Fig. 1 corresponds, depending on the applied sample bias, to the corrugation of the P and In atoms of the InP matrix.
+Also a few crystal defects,